 Using with Deployment Templates

-If you use Deployment Templates (Business plan), you can save database attachments as part of the template configuration.
-When a template specifies databases, every deployment using that template automatically attaches them — no need to pass --db every time.
+If you use Deployment Templates (Teams plan), you can save a database attachment as part of the template configuration.
+When a template specifies a database, every deployment using that template automatically attaches it — no need to pass --db every time.

 To configure databases in a template: